Bill Phillips (ice hockey)

-William John Orville "Batt" Phillips (September 23, 1902 – December 25, 1998) Canadian was a ice hockey player who played 27 games in the National Hockey League with the Montreal Maroons during the 1929–30 season.
+William John Orville "Batt" Phillips (September 23, 1902 – December 25, 1998) was a Canadian ice hockey player who played 27 games in the National Hockey League with the Montreal Maroons during the 1929–30 season.
 The rest of his career, which lasted from 1922 to 1942, was spent in various minor leagues.
 Born in Carleton Place, Ontario, later lived in British Columbia after retiring, and died in Qualicum Beach in 1998.